cs231n/cs231n.github.io/assignments/2020/assignment3.md

 **Install Packages**.
 Once you have the starter code, activate your environment (the one you installed in the [Software Setup]({{site.baseurl}}/setup-instructions/) page) and run `pip install -r requirements.txt`.

-**Download CIFAR-10**.
-Next, you will need to download the CIFAR-10 dataset.
+**Download data**.
+Next, you will need to download the COCO captioning data, a pretrained SqueezeNet model (for TensorFlow), and a few ImageNet validation images.
 Run the following from the `assignment3` directory:

 ```bash
 cd cs231n/datasets
 ./get_datasets.sh
 ```
 **Start Jupyter Server**.
-After you have the CIFAR-10 data, you should start the Jupyter server from the `assignment3` directory by executing `jupyter notebook` in your terminal.
+After you've downloaded the data, you can start the Jupyter server from the `assignment3` directory by executing `jupyter notebook` in your terminal.

 Complete each notebook, then once you are done, go to the [submission instructions](#submitting-your-work).